Truncation errors and modified equations for the lattice Boltzmann method via the corresponding Finite Difference schemes: Abstract

 \section{Abstract}

 Lattice Boltzmann schemes are efficient numerical methods to solve a broad range of problems under the form of conservation laws.
 However, they suffer from a chronic lack of clear theoretical foundations.
-In particular, the consistency analysis is still an open issue.
-We propose a rigorous derivation of the macroscopic equations for any \lbm scheme under acoustic scaling.
+In particular, the consistency analysis and the derivation of the modified equations are still open issues.
+This has prevented, until today, to have an analogous of the Lax equivalence theorem for Lattice Boltzmann schemes.
+We propose a rigorous consistency study and the derivation of the modified equations for any \lbm scheme under acoustic and diffusive scalings.
 This is done by passing from a kinetic (lattice Boltzmann) to a macroscopic (Finite Difference) point of view at a fully discrete level in order to eliminate the non-conserved moments relaxing away from the equilibrium.
 We rewrite the \lbm scheme as a multi-step \fd scheme on the conserved variables, as introduced in our previous contribution.
-We then perform the usual consistency analysis for \fd by exploiting its precise characterization using matrices of \fd operators.
-Though we present the derivation until second-order under acoustic scaling, we provide all the elements to extend it to higher orders and to other scalings, since the kinetic-macroscopic connection is conducted at the fully discrete level.
-Finally, we show that our strategy yields, in a mathematically rigorous setting, the same results as previous works in the literature.
+We then perform the usual analyses for \fd by exploiting its precise characterization using matrices of \fd operators.
+Though we present the derivation of the modified equations until second-order under acoustic scaling, we provide all the elements to extend it to higher orders, since the kinetic-macroscopic connection is conducted at the fully discrete level.
+Finally, we show that our strategy yields, in a more rigorous setting, the same results as previous works in the literature.